AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

 The real engineering difficulty is: the index structure and the vector data itself often cannot be fully placed in DRAM.
 Take a conservative example, $10^9$ 128-dimensional float32 vectors is already close to 512GB, and the accompanying index structure will additionally occupy a large amount of space.
 In real systems it is hard to equip a single service with so much DRAM, and DRAM cost and power consumption are very high.
 SSD has much larger capacity and is much cheaper, which looks like a more natural medium, but SSD random access latency is several orders of magnitude higher than DRAM: DRAM access is usually tens of nanoseconds, while a single random SSD read is often tens to hundreds of microseconds.
 For a single query, even if the average latency is barely acceptable, this gap will very obviously push up tail latency (such as p95 / p99) , directly affecting online SLA and user experience——especially in multi-tenant, high-concurrency, and long pipelines (for example “retrieval + reranking + model inference”) scenarios, millisecond-level jitter in retrieval is easily amplified.

 This naturally turns the problem into a tiered storage and cache management problem: under the premise that “DRAM is fast but expensive, SSD is slow but cheap”, we must explicitly decide which data should reside in DRAM, which data can stay only on SSD, and how the system should dynamically adjust the boundary between these two parts according to access patterns at runtime.
-The core idea given by classic conclusions like the Five Minute Rule is: whether data should be placed on a faster medium cannot be decided only by capacity constraints, but must also consider access frequency, data size, and the price and access cost per unit capacity of different media; for sufficiently frequently accessed objects, placing them on a more expensive but faster medium (such as DRAM) is worthwhile, while sparsely accessed cold data should remain on a cheaper medium (such as SSD) .
+The core idea given by classic conclusions like the Five Minute Rule is: whether data should be placed on a faster medium cannot be decided only by capacity constraints, but must also consider access frequency, data size, and the price and access cost per unit capacity of different media;[1] [2] for sufficiently frequently accessed objects, placing them on a more expensive but faster medium (such as DRAM) is worthwhile, while sparsely accessed cold data should remain on a cheaper medium (such as SSD) .
 In vector retrieval scenarios, query distributions across different applications, different stages, and even different time periods can be completely different: some workloads have long-term stable and concentrated hotspots, some workloads have rapidly migrating hotspots, and some are close to uniform.
 These differences directly change the optimal decision of “which data is worth keeping in DRAM”, and therefore also require us to systematically compare the performance of different caching policies under these workloads, rather than hoping that one fixed policy “performs well in all scenarios”.

 ### 2.2 Research Question